-- Locate important records such as titles, deeds, and life insurance policies. - Consider consulting an attorney to discuss and seek guidance around the estate. - Order at least 15 death certificates from the clerk of the city or town where the death occurred. - Contact the executor of the estate, if it is not you. - Notify life insurance companies of the death and request claims forms. - If applicable, notify mortgage company or landlord of the death. - Determine if any bills must be paid immediately.

-- Notify creditors of the death. - Notify credit card companies and cancel any credit cards on which the person was the only signer. - Visit your post office and fill out a form notifying them of your loved one's death.
+- Locate important records such as titles, deeds, and life insurance policies. - Consider consulting an attorney to discuss and seek guidance around the estate. - Order at least 15 death certificates from the funeral home. - Contact the executor of the estate, if it is not you. - Notify life insurance companies of the death and request claims forms. - If applicable, notify mortgage company or landlord of the death. - Determine if any bills must be paid immediately. - Notify creditors of the death. - Notify credit card companies and cancel any credit cards on which the person was the only signer. - Visit your post office and fill out a form notifying them of your loved one's death.